MINISTRYGmbH/morrow-core/docs/controllers.md

 If you want to initialize a class under a different instance name or you want to pass arguments to the constructor of a class you have to use the method `prepare()` which is provided by the extending of the \Morrow\Factory class.
 For more documentation on this take a look at the \Morrow\Factory class.

 All classes you access by a member name are loaded on demand (see Lazy loading).
-So it's possible to init the database class in the GlobalController with `prepare()` although database access is not needed in all pages.
+So it's possible to init the database class in the default controller with `prepare()` although database access is not needed at all pages.

 ### Example